 In our Climate Action Plan we set a goal of 1200 MW of solar installed in Dane County by 2030.
 Whether you install a system on your own house or buy green power from your utility, you are helping us achieve this important goal.

-It is also vitally important that folks TALK about what they are doing.
+Talking about your emissions reduction strategies is critical.
 When businesses talk about their efforts, customers and employees listen.
 Almost 7 in 10 people in the US and Canada prefer sustainable brands.
 More, research shows that consumers follow through on this purchase and are more likely to buy sustainable products.
 Similarly, your employees care about what you are doing; more than 8 in 10 employees want to work for a company that's environmentally and socially responsible.
-Talking about your efforts can help you attract and retain employees as well as customers.